Snuggle/hypixel.py/docs/about.rst

 I have taken a lot of inspiration from how `Discord.py <https://github.com/Rapptz/discord.py>`_ had organised their documentation and code, and started using it as a way to learn how to actually create something for people to use.

-From this, I have learnt how to actually use GitHub, how to publish packages to `PyPi/pip <https://pypi.org/project/hypixel/>`_, how to use continuous integration testing with `Travis CI <https://travis-ci.com/SnuggIes/hypixel.py>`_, how to actually document code (Automatically, too!) and countless more things about Python as a language.
+From this, I have learnt how to actually use GitHub, how to publish packages to `PyPi/pip <https://pypi.org/project/hypixel/>`_, how to use automated/CI testing, how to actually document code (Automatically, too!) and countless more things about Python as a language.

 This is my first publically-released project, I'd love any feedback if you actually use this! ❤